keboliu/SONiC/doc/system-health/system-health-HLD.md

 FAN/PSU/ASIC data not available will also considered as fault conditon.
 Threshold data not available will not be considered as a fault condition, in this case will treate the sensor as work normally.

-Monit, thermalctld and psud will raise syslog when fault condition encounterd, so system health monitor will not generate syslog on these situation to avoid redundant.
+Monit, thermalctld and psud will raise syslog when fault condition encounterd, so system health monitor will only generate some general syslog on these situation to avoid redundant.
+For example, when fault condition meet, "system health status change to fault" can be print out, "system health status change to normal" when it recovered.

-this service will be started after pmon service.
+this service will be started after system boot up(after rc.local).

 ## 3. Platform API and PMON related change to support this new service